-Lymphedema is a disorder of the Lymphatic System.
-While Lymphedema can occur spontaneously, most cases of lymphedema in the United States result from treatment for cancer with surgery, radiation, or both.
+Lymphedema is a disorder of the lymphatic system, which is an important part of the immune system.
+While Lymphedema can occur spontaneously (congenital, or primary lymphedema), most cases of lymphedema in the United States result from treatment for cancer with surgery, radiation, or both (secondary lymphedema).

-Lymphedema manifests as swelling in either an arm or a leg in most cases.
-In the cases of arm swelling, lymphedema usually tends to happen after treatment for breast cancer.
-It’s estimated that between 5% to over 50% of patients who have treatment for breast cancer, which involves surgery to remove the lymph nodes as well as radiation therapy, develop lymphedema in the arm to some degree.
+In the cases of arm swelling, lymphedema usually tends to occur after treatment for breast cancer.
+It’s estimated that between 5% to over 50% of patients who have treatment for breast cancer that involves surgery to remove the lymph nodes as well as radiation therapy develop lymphedema in the arm to some degree.

 Lymphedema swelling can also occur in the leg.
-This is most commonly due to treatment for gynecological cancer, such as a cervical or ovarian cancer.
-This also includes cancer treatment with radiation, surgery to remove lymph nodes or both.
-It’s estimated that approximately 20% of patients that have surgery to remove lymph nodes and also radiation, will develop some form of leg lymphedema.
+This is most commonly due to treatment for gynecological cancer, such as cervical, uterine, or ovarian cancer.
+This includes cancer treatment with radiation and/or surgery to remove lymph nodes.
+It is estimated that approximately 20% of patients that have surgery to remove lymph nodes and have radiation therapy will develop some form of leg lymphedema.

 Please be aware that this is not a secure email network under HIPAA guidelines.
 Do not submit any personal or private information unless you are authorized and have voluntarily consented to do so.
 We are not liable for any HIPAA violations.
 Understand that if you email us, you are agreeing to the use of an unsecured method and understand that all replies will be sent in the same fashion, which you are hereby authorizing.

 By checking this box you hereby agree to hold Joachim W. Granzow, MD, Inc., including its doctors and affiliates, harmless from any hacking or any other unauthorized use of your personal information by outside parties.
 By checking this box, you also agree to receive email communication from Joachim, W. Granzow, MD, Inc.